 Tuhoe leader, tohunga, orator, carver, weaver

-This biography, written by Pou Temara, was first published in the Dictionary of New Zealand Biography, vol 3, 1996.
+This biography, written by Pou Temara, was first published in the Dictionary of New Zealand Biography in 1996.

 Te Pairi Tuterangi was born probably in the 1840s at Maungapohatu, in the heart of the Urewera country.
 Through his father, Tuterangi, he had connections to Tamakaimoana of Maungapohatu, Te Whakatohea of Opotiki and Ngai Tuterangi of Tuhourangi, Te Arawa.
 His mother, Emeria or Meri Maraki of Waimana, was connected to Te Arawa and to Ngai Turanga of Tuhoe.
 Te Pairi had one brother, Nahiri, and three sisters, Tike, Waikohu and Karepe.